chandler-barlow/blog/content/posts/how-to-use-javascript-prototypes.md

 ---
-author: "Chandler Barlow"
+author: Chandler Barlow
-tags: ["javascript"]
+tags: [javascript]
-title: "How to Use Javascript Prototypes"
+title: How to Use Javascript Prototypes
-date: "2019-08-13"
+date: 2021-07-14
 draft: false
 ---